 Img 0480 - City Of Wabasha

-Sharon went to St. Elizabeth’s on April 6, 2026 for chest pains that weren’t going away.
+Sharon went to Wabasha St. Elizabeth’s Hospital on April 6, 2026 for chest pains that weren’t going away.
 It turned out she was having had a myocardial infarction (heart attack), with 90% of her artery blocked.
 Her heart attack required an Advanced Life Support transfer to Mayo Clinic Hospital.
-The Wabasha Ambulance Service providers quickly arrived at St. Elizabeth’s to help get her to where she needed to be, with the right care on the way there.
-Dakkota Moreno (paramedic), and Tiffany Risch (volunteer EMT) provided cardiac monitoring and medication delivered through pumps throughout the ride.
-Wabasha Ambulance volunteer Bryton Miller (volunteer EMR) drove the ambulance.
+The Wabasha Ambulance Service providers quickly arrived at St. Elizabeth’s.
+Dakkota Moreno (paramedic), provided cardiac monitoring and medication delivered through pumps throughout the ride, with assistance from EMT Tiffany Risch.
+Wabasha Ambulance EMR Bryton Miller drove the ambulance.

 “They maintained my cardiac stability perfectly across the 50-mile trip and made the entire transition to Mayo feel seamless.
 They didn’t just treat my condition; they treated me as a person.
 Their professionalism, calmness, and kindness helped lower my anxiety during a very frightening time,” recalls Sharon about that day.